awesto/django-shop/docs/howto/how-to-extend-django-shop-models.rst

     class MyProduct(BaseProduct):
         def extra_method(self):
             return 'Yay'

+        class Meta:
+            pass

     # In your project's settings.py, add the following line:
     SHOP_PRODUCT_MODEL = 'myproject.models.MyProduct'

+.. important:: Your model replacement must define a Meta class.
+Otherwise, they will inherit their parent's Meta, which will break things.
+The Meta class does not need to do anything important - it just has to be there.

 From a django interactive shell, you should now be able to do::